wp-plugins/spider-event-calendar/readme.txt

 = Adding Themes to the calendar for the widget view  =

-5.1 On the left menu select Calendar>Widget Themes>Add a Theme
+5.1 On the left menu select Calendar>Widget Themes>Add a Theme.

-5.2 The General Parameters of the Spider Event Calendar 5.2.1 Title.
+5.2 The General Parameters of the Spider Event Calendar.
+5.2.1 Title.
 Choose a title for the theme.
 5.2.2 Default Theme.
 Choose the default theme.
 5.2.3 Width.
 Define the Width.
 5.2.4 The First day of the Week.
 Choose whether to start the week from Monday or from Sunday.

 5.3.
-The Popup Window Parameters of the Spider Event Calendar 5.3.1 Date Format in Popup.
+The Popup Window Parameters of the Spider Event Calendar.
+5.3.1 Date Format in Popup.
 Choose the format of the date in popup.
 5.3.2 Event Title Color in Popup.
 Choose the color for the event title in popup.
 5.3.3 Event Title Font Size in Popup.
 Define the font size of the event title in popup.